 - Seasonal flu shots are available at all vaccine clinics

 - Churchill County has Moderna and Pfizer Bivalent/Omicron booster doses available at all vaccine clinic locations.
 Eligibility: ages 12+ and two months since completing the primary series or from receiving a prior booster dose.

 Current Eligible Populations:

-- Ages 12 and older.
-Bring photo ID.
+- Anyone aged 6 months and older is eligible to receive a vaccine.
 Minors must be accompanied by a parent or guardian.

-Please print and fill out these two forms and bring them with you to the vaccine site on Miner's Road.
+Please print and fill out these two forms and bring them with you to your vaccine location.